dmbarbour/glas/docs/GlasDesign.md

 ## Thoughts

+### Computation Models

+I'm tempted to build on a foundation that is more suitable for lazy, concurrent, and distributed computations compared to glas programs.
+Some ideas are to build on Kahn Process Networks, Lafont Interaction Nets, or the Verse calculus.
+The main issue is well-defined support for concurrent or lazy effects while preserving the mostly-static structure of glas programs.

+The KPN idea involves a PL designed around a hierarchical structure of concurrent processes that read and write labeled 'ports'.
+Effects are modeled in terms of operations on ports.
+A process may wire ports of its subcomponents.
+Temporal semantics could be introduced by default, to support reactive systems, clocks, and events.

+So far, every time I explore this, I end up deciding that simpler is better for the initial program model.
+We aren't stuck with the basic program model; it's just a starting point, and even KPNs can be accelerated.
+Meanwhile, it ensures computation is easily represented without complications from variables or 'holes' in data.

 ### Useful Languages

 The g0 language is used for bootstrap.
 It is a Forth-inspired language with expressive metaprogramming features.
-But it's intended as a stable starting point, not a final language, nor as something to directly improve.
-The glas system will need language modules for other use cases.
+But it's intended as a simple, stable starting point, not the final language for users.

 Data languages will often be more convenient than embedding data in a programming language.
 In part because this simplifies working with external tools.
 We could support ".txt" files (e.g. convert UTF-16 to UTF-8, remove byte-order mark, check spelling, etc.).
 We can also support structured data files - JSON, XML, CSV, MsgPack, SQLite, Cap'n Proto, or even [Glas Object](GlasObject.md).